toiletbril/cats/README.md

 Usage: cats [-options] <file> [file2, file3, ...]
 Concatenate file(s) to standard output, stripping BOMs and CRs.

-Please note that PowerShell adds BOM whenredirecting output, and you should probably use cmd.exe instead.
+Please note that PowerShell adds BOM when redirecting output, and you should probably use cmd.exe instead.
 You will still get CRs that way.

 Options: